 1: Mesen Castle

-Mesen Castle is one of the most iconic urbex sites in East Flanders.
-This once luxurious 18th-century castle is now a ruin.
+Mesen Castle is one of the most iconic urban exploration sites in East Flanders.
+This once luxurious 18th-century castle is now in ruins.
 Visitors can explore dilapidated rooms, broken spiral staircases, and ivy-covered walls.

 Site Features